Whitehall, Dublin

 Whitehall is a residential area on the northern outskirts of Dublin's inner city, located near the M1 motorway leading to Dublin Airport, Swords and Belfast.
-It's situated between the suburbs of Santry, Drumcondra and Glasnevin.
+It is situated between the suburbs of Santry, Drumcondra and Glasnevin.
 North of Whitehall, the M1 motorway begins at its junction with the M50, past the Dublin Port Tunnel's northern entrance.
 The area is adjacent to the major public Beaumont Hospital and to Dublin City University on Collins Avenue.

 Etymology

 Whitehall takes its name from a house named White Hall, formerly located to the south of the village on Drumcondra Road Upper.
-The area commonly known as Whitehall Cross, at the intersection of the Swords Road (R132) (north-south) and Collins Avenue (east-west), is in the townland of Clonturk, and was formerly the site of a public house called The Thatch, the memory of which is preserved in the name of a nearby road.
+The area commonly known as Whitehall Cross, at the intersection of Swords Road (R132) (north-south) and Collins Avenue (east-west), is in the townland of Clonturk, and was formerly the site of a public house called "The Thatch", the memory of which is preserved in the name of a nearby road.

 Education

 Whitehall College of Further Education is situated on the old site of Whitehall House.
-Whitehall College was originally named Whitehall House Secretarial School when it was established in 1970 but has since changed its name to Whitehall College of Further Education to reflects its provision of courses.
+Whitehall College was originally named Whitehall House Secretarial School when it was established in 1970 but has since changed its name to Whitehall College of Further Education to reflect its provision of courses.
 The college has moved to Mobhi Road from its Swords Road building.

-Also in the area are Plunket College of Further Education and St. Aidan's Christian Brothers School (whose past pupils include the former Irish Taoiseach, Bertie Ahern and the international footballer Liam Brady), and the Holy Child Girls national school, designed by Robinson and Keefe Architects.
+Also in the area are Plunket College of Further Education and St. Aidan's Christian Brothers School (whose past pupils include the former Taoiseach, Bertie Ahern, and the international footballer Liam Brady), and the Holy Child Girls national school, designed by Robinson and Keefe Architects.
 The Holy Child boys National School is a similar building designed by the same Architects.
 Margret Aylward School is a girls secondary school beside Ellenfield park and Whitehall church.

 Churches

-The Roman Catholic Church of the Holy Child, parish of Whitehall-Larkhill-Santry (often called Whitehall Church) is a large redbrick church designed by John Robinson of Robinson Keefe and Devane Architects which is a well-known landmark to travellers on the N1.
+The Roman Catholic Church of the Holy Child (often called Whitehall Church), parish of Whitehall-Larkhill-Santry is a large redbrick church designed by John Robinson of Robinson Keefe and Devane Architects which is a well-known landmark to travellers on the N1.
 The tower, when viewed from Home Farm, is carefully located to stand on the top of a hill on the axis of the road leaving the city.
 This church is similar in many respects to Galway Cathedral designed by the same Architect.
-Before the opening of the Church in Whitehall, the area was served by a temporary church in Larkhill, known as the Tin Church.
+Before the opening of the Church in Whitehall, the area was served by a temporary church in Larkhill, known as the "Tin Church".